 How does your experience as a nurse impact the way you approach patient recruitment?

 It’s had a big impact.
-Through all of my various roles, whenever I have seen a clinical trial protocol, I think from the perspective of a nurse or patient - my mind automatically goes to the patient experience of a trial.
+Through all of my various roles, whenever I have seen a clinical trial protocol, I think from the perspective of a nurse or patient — my mind automatically goes to the patient experience of a trial.
 It’s not necessarily a unique perspective, as a lot of medics go into clinical research.
-But fundamentally, in clinical operations, it’s about data and process, but the thing is that patients are human - they don’t follow rules or process.
-So when we plan for recruitment, we use a very empirical approach, but there’s a gap between that approach and what happens in the real world.
+But fundamentally, in clinical operations, it’s about data and process, but the thing is that patients are human — they don’t follow rules or process.
+When we plan for recruitment, we use a very empirical approach, but there’s a gap between that approach and what happens in the real world.
 My experience allows me to better bridge that gap.